Usage

 Load and Visualize the Test Data Set

 For this practical we will use data from a suction cup tag attached to the back of a beaked whale [Note]This dataset has already been converted from a source file that was offloaded from the tag into a NetCDF file.
-In doing so, some metadata was gleaned from the file and added to the data.
-Other metadata was added by hand..
+In doing so, some metadata were gleaned from the file and added to the data.
+Other metadata were added by hand..
 The same one as in dsf tutorial.
-This dataset is built into the tagtools package, so you can access it using system.file
+This dataset is built into the tagtools package, so you can access it using system.file.

 bw_file_path = xxx